-Televised courses in the arts, sciences and selected professional disciplines serve individual learners in their homes.
-Courses are broadcast on Metro educational cable, the Atlantic Satellite Network (ASN) and Canadian Learning Television, and are available by videotape loan to those outside the viewing areas.
+Televised courses in the arts, sciences and selected professional disciplines serve individual learners.
+Courses are broadcast on Halifax metro cable (channel 33), the Atlantic Satellite Network (ASN) and Canadian Learning Television, and are available for rental on videotape or DVD to those outside the viewing areas.
 Printed support materials, on-line interaction, individual consultations with the professor via a toll-free phone line, and in some cases, teleconferences complement the courses.

-A multi-mode approach (combinations of on-line, face-toface delivery, voice over the Internet and teleconferencing), is used for delivering the certificate, diploma and degree in tourism and hospitality management and in business administration, as well as undergraduate courses in child and youth study and in public relations.
-Graduate-level education courses are available in curriculum (Trinidad only), and in adult education and literacy.
+A multi-mode approach (combinations of on-line, face-toface delivery, voice over the Internet and teleconferencing), is used for delivering the certificate in information technology, certificates in accounting and marketing, the certificate, diploma and degree in tourism and hospitality management and in business administration, as well as undergraduate courses in child and youth study and in public relations.
+Graduate-level multi-mode courses are available in education and fourism

-For additional information on distance learning, contact Distance Learning and Continuing Education by telephone at 457-6511 or 1-800-665-3838, by fax at (902) 443-2135, or by email at distance@msvu.ca.
+For additional information on distance learning, contact Distance Learning and Continuing Education by telephone at (902) 457-6511 or 1-800-665-3838, by fax at (902) 443-2135, or by e-mail at distance@msvu.ca.
 Distance Learning and Continuing Education course listings and other relevant information for planning are always available online at www.msvu.ca/distance.